CN-TU/py_CCgen/ccgen/docs/techniques.md

 ####- TCP/UDP source port (#15)

 Gimbi et al. present different ways of using the *Source Port* field of the TCP or UDO datagrams to convey ASCII symbols in [[12]](#references).
 The method in **techniques/srcport_dev.py** follows their proposal and encapsulates ASCII symbols in value increments.
 This implementation uses two parameters: "pmin" sets a minimum value for the source port, and "pthr" an upper threshold to start again from low values once it is surpassed.
+Note that for this technique to work properly the configured flowkey must be 3tuple (*srcIP, dstIP, Protocol*), ensuring that the protocol used is TCP or UDP (*tcp*, *udp*, or *tcp/udp* options in the *const* field when using the *ccGen-wrapper*).

 - Mapping: *MappingFiles/mapping_srcport_dev.csv*
 - Parameters: "pmin" (minimum value), "pthr" (upper threshold)